Carmel Sepuloni: First term, 2008–2011

-Sepuloni came to Parliament in the 2008 general election as a list MP for Labour.
-She was ranked 35 on the party's list and did not stand in any electorate.
-The promotion of Sepuloni and others was cited by The New Zealand Herald as an effort by the Labour Party to "inject new faces" and increase the party's ethnic diversity.
+Sepuloni came to Parliament in the 2008 general election having successfully stood as a list-only candidate for the New Zealand Labour Party.

-After the election, Sepuloni became Labour's spokesperson for civil defence, and associate spokesperson for tertiary education and social development.
 She had been involved in the party for only a year and a half before being elected.
+Sepuloni's position at 35th on the party list, and the promotion of other new candidates, was cited by The New Zealand Herald as an effort by the Labour Party to "inject new faces" and increase the party's ethnic diversity.

+After the election, Sepuloni became Labour's spokesperson for civil defence and associate spokesperson for tertiary education and social development.
 In her maiden speech, Sepuloni said, "I've learned through my own experiences and the experiences of others around me, that our young in particular can quickly begin to self-stigmatise when the media and society stigmatise them.
 When the media only portrays a picture of a ghettoised, poverty-stricken group of trouble makers, then our youth can resign themselves to the fact that this is what they are.
 They may even take pride in this prescribed image, because it provides them with a level of attention and status which although negative, is attention and status nonetheless."

 In June 2010, Sepuloni's Employment Relations (Probationary Period Repeal) Amendment Bill was drawn from the member's ballot.
 A bill to repeal the changes to probationary employment contained in the Employment Relations Amendment Act 2008, it was defeated at its first reading 64 votes to 57.

-Second term, 2011–2014
+2011 election loss

 On 19 March 2010, Sepuloni was selected as the Labour candidate for the Waitakere electorate in the 2011 general election, facing incumbent National MP and Cabinet minister Paula Bennett.
 In April 2011, she was ranked number 24 on the party's list for the election.
 On the election night preliminary count, she placed second in Waitakere, 349 votes behind Bennett, and with her list ranking was set not to be returned to Parliament.
 When the official results were released on 10 December 2011, Sepuloni had received sufficient special votes to win Waitakere and defeat Bennett by eleven votes.
 Bennett requested a judicial recount and on 17 December regained her seat with a nine-vote majority, removing Sepuloni from Parliament.
-This was not before the Labour Party leadership election on 13 December, in which she participated as a member-elect of the Labour caucus.
+This was not before the Labour Party leadership election on 13 December, in which she participated as a member-elect of the Labour caucus and supported David Cunliffe.

 Not long after leaving Parliament Sepuloni travelled to Egypt to participate as a short-term observer on the NDI International Election Mission.
-Prior to being reelected, Sepuloni was employed as the chief executive for a Pacific disability, mental health, and older persons NGO called Vaka Tautua.
+Prior to being reelected, Sepuloni was employed as the chief executive of Vaka Tautua, an Auckland-based Pacific disability, mental health, and social services provider.